 If you rely on the GDPR while drafting the DPA for your needs, ensure that the content covered in Articles 28 through 36 is included in your agreement.
 The amount of information there may be overwhelming, but it’s everything you need to be sure your draft is GDPR compliant.

 Please mind that for Europe, it is legally required to have a DPA in place.
-In the other countries it is strongly recommended (not legally required) to implement a data processing agreement, so that the parties fully understand their respective responsibilities with respect to the collection, use, and protection of personal data, and if there is ever an incident involving personal data.
+In other countries, it is strongly recommended (not legally required) to implement a data processing agreement, so that the parties fully understand their respective responsibilities with respect to the collection, use, and protection of personal data, and if there is ever an incident involving personal data.
 That is: entering into such DPA will aid in demonstrating compliance and protecting your business’s interests.

 Here’s what the typical DPA looks like.

 To ensure the clarity of the contract, it’s necessary to define the terms written in capital letters and used throughout the document.
 Capitalized terms are usually found at the beginning of the contract and you may find terms such as: